 This XOR operator in MYSQL returns the result as:

 - 1, if all operands are non nulls, and if an odd number of operands are non zeros, otherwise 0.

 - NULL, If either of the operands are NULL.

 In this article we will show you, How to use the MySQL Logical Operator XOR in the WHERE Clause to filter the data.
 In order to explain the XOR operator, we are going to use the below shown data.

 MySQL XOR Operator – Command prompt

-In this example we will pass Ones, Zeros, and Null values with different combination.
-This example helps you to understand the Truth table behind the XOR Operator.
+In this example, we will pass Ones, Zeros, and Null values with different combination.
+This example will helps you to understand the Truth table behind this XOR Operator.

 -- MySQL XOR Operator Example SELECT 1 XOR 1; SELECT 1 XOR 0; SELECT 0 XOR 0; SELECT 1 XOR NULL; SELECT 1 XOR 1 XOR 1 XOR 0; SELECT 0 XOR NULL;

 In MySQL, XOR Operator is used to test multiple conditions in WHERE Clause.
 If either one of the condition in the where clause is TRUE then the statement will display the records.